 “The most treasured heirlooms are the sweet memories of family that we pass down to our children.”-Unknown

 Family Togetherness Tip #5.
 Support Each Other

 Growing up, my family always made time for each other’s accomplishments and endeavors.
 Sports games, choir concerts, talent shows, and short-lived pursuits kept us busy.
 It seemed like we were always celebrating someone or attending some event.

 Now that we kids have our own families, festivities often get grouped together.
 We still make it a point though, to acknowledge every birthday, milestone, and personal achievement.
 Don’t get me wrong, it can be stressful trying to accommodate everyone.
 Nevertheless, I love this about my family.
 I’m so grateful for the memories we’ve made over the years.

-What I hope to demonstrate with this blog entry is that family togetherness isn’t always perfect.
+What I’d hoped to demonstrate with this blog entry is that family togetherness isn’t always seamless.
 Sometimes it’s down-right shameful!
-Expectations almost never go according to plan, yet wonderful memories often spawn from chaos and disorder.
-The strategies I’ve listed above are sure ways to bring your family closer together.
-Try them out for your own family and see what works for you.
+Expectations almost never go according to plan, yet wonderful memories often spawn from the chaos and disorder.
+The strategies listed above are simple no-fail ways to promote family togetherness that any family can adopt.
+Try them out for yourself and see what works for you.
 Thanks for reading.
 Cheers!

 On Top Of Spaghetti: Why Food Is Love

 Remember to like Mom Snippets on Facebook and follow me on Instagram, Twitter, and Pinterest!